Entities raising capital by issuing debt instruments must account

 instruments, and U.S. GAAP must be applied to them individually.

-must be separately accounted for as derivatives under ASC 815-15.
-These may
+features that must be separately accounted for as derivatives under ASC 815-15.

-include equity conversion options, put and call options, and other interest
+These may include equity conversion options, put and call options, and interest

 payment features.
 Entities must often use judgment when determining the unit of